-A mountain range crosses this mostly rocky island from east to west, offering great hiking and other outdoor recreation, while stunning sandy beaches line its shore.
-You’ll find tons of accommodation options all over the island, from budget hotels to luxury resorts.
+A mountain range crosses this mostly rocky island from east to west, offering fantastic hiking and other outdoor recreation while stunning sandy beaches line its shore.
+You’ll find many accommodation options throughout the island, from budget hotels to luxury resorts.

 Why You Should Visit Crete

 Is Crete worth visiting?
 Well, yes!
 Yes, it is.
-In fact, this is one of the greatest destinations in the entire Mediterranean Sea.
+In fact, this is one of the most incredible destinations in the entire Mediterranean Sea.
 That’s a strong statement I don’t make lightly—it’s true.
 There are many reasons why you might choose Crete over Santorini.

-- Arguably the biggest pro of Crete is its amazing variety.
+- Arguably the biggest pro of Crete is its fantastic variety.
 As I said above, you could spend one or two weeks exploring Crete.
-You actually might need two weeks to really experience this stunning Greek island to the fullest.
-This is a great destination for an immersive Mediterranean island vacation.
+You might need two weeks to experience this stunning Greek island to the fullest.
+This is a kick-ass destination for an immersive Mediterranean island vacation

 - Unlike Santorini, Crete is dotted with fantastic historic sites.
 This includes the Monastery of Arkadi, the Fort of Spinalonga, the Phaistos Minoan Palace, and, arguably the greatest of them all, the iconic Palace of Knossos.
-You can learn about the island’s exceptionally rich history at the Heraklion Archaeological Museum.
+You can learn about the island’s vibrant history at the Heraklion Archaeological Museum

-- Crete is extremely family-friendly.
-There are gorgeous sandy beaches where the kids can play and swim, while many hotels have kid-friendly amenities.
+- Crete is highly family-friendly.
+There are gorgeous sandy beaches where the kids can play and swim, while many hotels have kid-friendly amenities

 Reasons Not To Visit Crete